 The polymer grip looks excellent and is distinguished from the P99 grip with different texturing.
 The molding marks are nearly invisible, and Walther does take their time to ensure the proper fit and finish of every piece.
 In a world where most striker-fired polymer frame pistols all seem to look and function alike, the MR9 stands apart as something unique.

 Ergonomics and Grip Design

-The people at Walther are absolute champs when it comes to grip design, catapaulting this firearm to top ten 9mm handgun.
+The people at Walther are absolute champs when it comes to grip design, catapulting this firearm to top ten 9mm handguns.
 Magnum Research was wise to allow them to design and produce the grip.
 I like to joke that Walther makes grips for people who have hands because they fit like a glove.
 Compared to a company like Glock, Magnum Research has an absolutely fantastic grip which is another reason we have a top ten 9mm firearm on our hands.

 The rear of the grip has an excellent palm swell that helps the grip feel less blocky and more form-fitting.
 The front of the grip has slight contours that accommodate the hand.
 The MR9 comes with three interchangeable backstraps.
 I utilize the medium grip, but there is also a small and large rear grip adapter available.

 Swapping them is simple, and you need a punch to push out a pin, swap the grips and put the pin back in.
 The sides of the grip are scalloped to allow your hand to conform to the grip and allows comfortable placement of thumb and trigger finger.
 The grip and trigger guard work together with a high undercut to allow for a high grip on the gun.